sdvdxl/influxdb.com/content/blog/2015/09/21/statistics_and_diagnostics.md

 ### Who watches the watchers?

-A common use of InfluxDB is monitoring and analysis of IT infrastructure.
+A common use of InfluxDB is the monitoring and analysis of IT infrastructure.
 And to run a successful InfluxDB system, the database itself must be monitored.
-The command `SHOW STATS` allows you to do just that. `SHOW STATS` returns information about the various components of the system, for the local node.
+The new command `SHOW STATS` allows you to do just that. `SHOW STATS` returns information about the various components of the system, for the node receiving the query.
 Each module exporting statistics exports a _Measurement_ named after the module, and various series are associated with the Measurement.
 (The fact that it is a Measurement is important, as will be seen shortly.)

 Let's take a look at the _runtime_ statistics, which capture details about the [Go runtime](https://golang.org/pkg/runtime/).